Shawn-Nichol/Pluralsight-Manage-Accounts-in-Active-Directory/README.md

 Get-ADUser -Filter * | Select-Object samAccountName, givenName, surname
 ```

-This returns a list of all AD users including their logon names and display names — a quick way to inventory domain accounts or spot unauthorized users.
+This returns a list of all AD users, including their logon names and display names, a quick way to inventory domain accounts or spot unauthorized users.

 ---